Trump slams violence in Democratic-run cities: 'Get the picture?'

 ROCHESTER POLICE INJURED, 11 PEOPLE ARRESTED AMID UNREST

-In Portland, Ore., protests continued, hitting the 100th day of unrest since demonstrations began following the death of George Floyd, a Black man who died in police custody in May.
+Meanwhile, in Portland, Ore., protests continued, hitting the 100th day of unrest since demonstrations began following the death of George Floyd, a Black man who died in police custody in May.

 The president’s comments come as he and White House officials have criticized Democratic politicians, urging them to “step up” as protests and violence continue to rock cities and towns